 If you think you may be experiencing sleep apnea, be sure to consult a doctor ASAP.
 But before you get to that point, here are some easy steps you can take to avoid developing the condition in the first place:

-Get some exercise!
-Walk around while you talk on the phone, get off the bus a few blocks early, the list of easy ways to get in a workout just keeps going if you join The League of ‘Fairly’ Healthy Men.
+- Get some exercise!
+Walk around while you talk on the phone, get off the bus a few blocks early, the list of easy ways to get in a workout just keeps going.